avi-3012/ThinkleApp/README.md

 3. Start the app by pressing "i" for iOS or "a" for android

 4. If you don't have android/iOS simulator on your machine, head over [here](https://developer.android.com/studio/run/managing-avds) to setup android simulator or [here](https://developer.apple.com/documentation/safari-developer-tools/installing-xcode-and-simulators) to setup iOS simulator.
-Once done, check your virtual devices by either running
+Once done, check your virtual devices by either running this for android
    ```bash
    emulator -list-avds
    ```
-   or
+   or this for iOS
    ```bash
    xcrun simctl list devices available
    ```